-Unfortunately our Sky Trail is temporarily closed.
+Unfortunately our Sky Trail is closed.
 The Sky Trail is Canada's longest pedestrian bridge spanning over 3,000 ft and standing over 150 ft above the South Saskatchewan River.
 The spectacular view from the top of this prairie sentinel stretches in every direction and changes with every season.
 Used for rail traffic until the mid-1980s, the bridge, when re-opened, will again become part of the Trans-Canada Trail.

 History of the Bridge